-The aws:appconfig/hostedConfigurationVersion:HostedConfigurationVersion resource, part of the Pulumi AWS provider, creates an immutable version of configuration data stored in AppConfig.
-This guide focuses on three capabilities: freeform JSON configuration, structured feature flags, and user-targeted flag variants.
+The aws:appconfig/hostedConfigurationVersion:HostedConfigurationVersion resource, part of the Pulumi AWS provider, creates an immutable version of configuration data stored in AppConfig, whether freeform JSON or structured feature flags.
+This guide focuses on three capabilities: freeform JSON configuration, feature flag definitions with typed attributes, and multi-variant targeting rules.

-Configuration versions belong to an AppConfig application and configuration profile that must exist before creating versions.
+Configuration versions belong to an AppConfig application and configuration profile that must exist first.
 The examples are intentionally small.
-Combine them with your own application setup and deployment strategies.
+Combine them with your own AppConfig application, configuration profile, and deployment strategy.

 Store freeform JSON configuration data